t-haskell/Property_Underwriter/README.md

 - **Mock Provider**: Deterministic test data (always available)
 - **Zillow**: Property details and market value estimates
 - **Rentometer**: Rental market data
+- **Estated**: Property characteristics, valuations, and rent estimates (free developer tier)
 - **ATTOM**: Property and tax information
 - **ClosingCorp**: Closing cost estimates

+### Relational Persistence

+The application now persists fetched property records and completed analyses in a SQL database using SQLAlchemy 2.0.
+By default a local SQLite database named `property_underwriter.db` is created in the project root, but any SQLAlchemy `DATABASE_URL` is supported (e.g., PostgreSQL, MySQL).

+- Each unique address is stored once and refreshed as new provider data arrives.
+- Rental and flip analyses are versioned so you can audit historical runs or feed them into external reporting.
+- Tests automatically provision isolated, temporary SQLite databases; production deployments should set `DATABASE_URL` via environment variable.

+Inspecting data is as simple as opening the SQLite file with your preferred client or pointing BI tools at the configured database.

 ## Analysis Types